How much do you really want to know about what it takes to become a rocket scientist in today’s world? Or in the near future?

 About the author & owner:

-Brett Hoffstadt is an experienced aerospace professional with over 20 years of industry experience and a technical specialization in aerodynamics.
-He is a certified Project Management Professional PMP(c) with a strength in projects for innovation and complex engineering systems.
+Brett Hoffstadt is an experienced aerospace professional with over 20 years of industry experience.
+His aerospace background comes from a Bachelors of Science in Aeronautical & Astronautical Engineering (BSAAE) from Purdue University, a Masters of Science in Aerospace Engineering (MSAE) from Penn State University, and over 20 years of industry experience with a technical specialization in aerodynamics.
+He is also a certified Project Management Professional PMP(c) and Lean Six Sigma Green Belt who loves to work on projects for innovation and complex engineering systems.

 As a boy, he always loved airplanes and anything that flew.
 When thinking about what career to pursue after high school, it was a question between two passions: airplanes and music.
 Being a practical, analytical kid, airplanes won.

 That began a long and winding journey in the aerospace engineering field.
 After obtaining two degrees in aerospace engineering and working as an engineer for about 15 years, Brett moved into project management.